 We aim that our study leave guidance should always be current and reflect the latest mandate of HEE and UKFPO.
 This guidance has undergone very regular updates, so there may be a number of previous guidance documents in circulation.
 It is not to be seen as a statement of future allowances, as it is subject to change.
 We intend to have a fair and transparent process, giving equity of access across our foundation doctors.

 Please look at the supporting documents attached, which clarify the educational requirements for ARCP for foundation, the study leave policy, accessing hub events and simulation.

 This is an eLearning programme designed to improve your prescribing competency.

-Please download the SCRIPT guidance document for full information.
+Please download the SCRIPT guidance document (found below) for full information.

 e-Learning for Healthcare

 The e-learning sessions are mapped directly to the Foundation professional Capabilities (Training Outcomes) in the 2016 Foundation Curriculum.
 They can be found from quick links on each line of the curriculum in the e-portfolio.
 The material has been developed by the Academy of Medical Royal Colleges in partnership with e-Learning for Healthcare (e-LfH) and is approved by UKFPO.

 Each session takes around 20 minutes to complete, designed to fit in with busy work/study schedules and can be used:

 - As a reference tool

 - As directed preparation for a formal education session